 Charlie initially concentrated on advancing his Kickboxing/Chinese Boxing/Arnis skills with Siu Lum Gar, progressing through the grades rapidly and becoming one of Siu Lum Gars Kickboxing instructors.
 When Charlie's two son's started learning Kung Fu, he concentrated on working with them and became more involved with the Kung Fu, again working his way through the ranks quickly, he started instructing students.
 Even before he was presented with his instructors Black Sash he was running his own Kung Fu branches in Pakuranga, Papatoetoe, Maraetai & Manurewa.

-With a thirst for learning his training hasn't stopped, he started training in traditional boxing and Krav Maga (Level 4).
-In August 2013 Charlie became a registered ICS Close Quarters Combat instructor (as of May 2019 he is now a Level 9 Expert Instructor), the intensive course and grading was conducted by ICS's chief instructor Peter Sciarra.
+With a thirst for learning his training hadn't stopped, in 2013 he started training Krav Maga reaching Level 4 before becoming a registered ICS Close Quarters Combat instructor (as of March 2020 he is now a Level 10 Black Belt Integrated Combat Systems Master Instructor), all the intensive close quarters combat courses and gradings have been conducted by ICS's chief instructor Peter Sciarra.

 Also in August 2013 he became a Protect Self Defence accredited trainer, the course was conducted in Auckland by Protects director and chief instructor Phil Thompson.

 During August 2014, Charlie became a certified Level Four (as of 2018 he's now graded to Level 7) Unarmed Combatives Instructor with Hock Hochheim's CQC system, plus a Level Three PAC (Pacific Archipelago Combatives) Instructor and a Level Three FFC (Freelancer Filipino Combatives Instructor).
-The grading and certification was conducted in Auckland by Hock Hochheim.
+The grading and certification was conducted in Auckland by one of the worlds leading CQC instructors; Hock Hochheim.

 Charlie has also completed Krav Maga Knife Workshops: achieving Levels 1, 2 and 3.